EmployTest Logo

 Excel proficiency is a “must-have” for recruiters who need candidates capable of effectively managing data.
 With applicants taking practical tests, you ensure the selection of individuals with the necessary capabilities for their roles.

-EmployTest offers pre-employment tests like the Microsoft Office Skill Assessment for a reliable measure of candidates’ proficiency in real-world Excel tasks.
+EmployTest offers pre-employment assessment tests like the Microsoft Office Skill Assessment for a reliable measure of candidates’ proficiency in real-world Excel tasks.

 Take a free sample test and learn how it can help spot skilled applicants who can take your company to the next level!